Yuyuyamio/LOG-LIO-Reproduction-and-Analysis/README.md

 This repository documents a reproduction and analysis of **LOG-LIO**, a LiDAR-Inertial Odometry system based on efficient local geometric information estimation.

-The goal of this project is not to modify the original algorithm.
-Instead, it focuses on building LOG-LIO, running it on selected M2DGR sequences, evaluating the trajectory outputs, and connecting the paper-level method with source-code modules.
+This project reproduces LOG-LIO on selected M2DGR sequences and analyzes how its local geometric information modules are reflected in the implementation.
+It covers environment setup, trajectory generation, evo-based evaluation, runtime analysis, RViz visualization, and method-to-code mapping.

 ## What This Repository Contains